Essential Browser Extensions Every Developer Should Use

 Accessibility Audits (Ship Inclusive by Default)

-- axe DevTools: Catch WCAG failures (names, roles, contrast) early.
+- axe DevTools: catch WCAG failures (names, roles, contrast) early.
 Export issue lists as tickets.

-- WAVE Evaluation Tool: Spot ARIA misuse and landmark gaps; great for quick layout semantics checks.
+- WAVE Evaluation Tool: spot ARIA misuse and landmark gaps; great for quick layout semantics checks.

-- HeadingsMap: Visualize H1→H6 outline; fix hierarchy and anchor TOC mismatches fast.
+- HeadingsMap: visualize H1→H6 outline; fix hierarchy and anchor TOC mismatches fast.

-- Keyboard Navigator / Focus Indicator: Verify tab order and visible focus rings in minutes.
+- Keyboard Navigator / Focus Indicator: verify tab order and visible focus rings in minutes.

 Pro tip: Run audits in both light/dark themes—contrast issues often hide in one.